rpathak38/ESP32MotorControl2/README.md

-# ESP32MotorControl
+# ESP32_DRV833_Control
-Motor control using ESP32 MCPWM
+Optimized motor control for DRV8833 using ESP32 MCPWM

 ### A library to ESP32 control motors using MCPWM